Birria “Red” Tacos

 1. Dip the tortilla in the hot fat (or the paprika oil) to evenly coat the tortilla, then place it on a well-seasoned flat-top.

-5. Serve in a taco holder with a 4 oz. cup of the birria broth for dunking.
+4. Serve with a 4 oz. cup of the birria broth for dunking.

 TIPS AND SUGGESTIONS: